tobytao1/monorepo-template-main/Assignment1/README.md

 # TODO Please edit the following information in your assignment

 - Name:
 - How many hours did it take you to complete this assignment?
+2hrs
 - Did you collaborate with any other students/TAs/Professors?
+NA
 - Did you use any external resources?
-(Cite them below)
+(Cite them below) NA
   - tbd
   - tbd
-- (Optional) What was your favorite part of the assignment?
+- (Optional) What was your favorite part of the assignment? git tutorial
 - (Optional) How would you improve the assignment?

 # Implementation Logistics